Stay apparatus

-The stay apparatus is a group of ligaments, tendons and muscles which "lock" major joints in the limbs of the horse.
+The stay apparatus is an arrangement of muscles, tendons, and ligaments that work together so that an animal can remain standing with virtually no muscular effort.
 It is best known as the mechanism by which horses can enter a light sleep while still standing up.
-It does, however, exist in other large land mammals, where it plays a role in reducing fatigue while standing.
-The stay apparatus allows animals to relax their muscles and doze without collapsing.
-(Horses are able to sleep lying down as well.)

-The stay apparatus is an arrangement of muscles, tendons and ligaments that work together so that an animal can remain standing with virtually no muscular effort.
-The effect is that an animal can distribute its weight on three limbs while resting a fourth in a flexed, non-weight bearing position.
-The animal can periodically shift its weight to rest a different leg and thus all limbs are able to be individually rested, reducing overall wear and tear.
-The relatively slim legs of certain large mammals such as horses and cows would be subject to dangerous levels of fatigue if not for the stay apparatus.
+The effect is that an animal can distribute its weight on three limbs while resting a fourth in a flexed, non-weight-bearing position.
+The animal can periodically shift its weight to rest a different leg, and thus all limbs are able to be individually rested, reducing overall wear and tear.
+The relatively slim legs of certain large mammals, such as horses and cows, would be subject to dangerous levels of fatigue if not for the stay apparatus.

 The lower part of the stay apparatus consists of the suspensory apparatus, which is the same in both front and hind legs, while the upper portion of the stay apparatus is different between the fore and hind limbs.

-In the front legs, the stay apparatus automatically engages when the animal's muscles relax.
-The upper portion of the stay apparatus in the forelimbs includes the major attachment, extensor and flexor muscles and tendons.
+In the front legs, the stay apparatus engages when the animal's muscles relax.
+The upper portion of the stay apparatus in the forelimbs includes the major attachment, extensor, and flexor muscles and tendons.
 In essence, the accessory check ligaments act as tension bands, they stabilize the carpus (called the "knee" in horses), fetlock and bones of the foot.
 In the upper portion, the shoulder and elbow joints have several musculo-tendinous structures that keep these joints in passive extension.

-In the hind limbs, the major muscles, ligaments and tendons work with the reciprocal joints of the hock and stifle, which are a reciprocal apparatus that forces the hock and stifle to flex and extend in unison.
-The medial patellar ligament "locks" the patella ("kneecap") in place and this prevents flexion in both the stifle and the hock.
-At the stifle joint, a "hook" structure on the inside bottom end of the femur cups the patella and the medial patella ligament, prevents the leg from bending.
+In the hind limbs, the major muscles, ligaments and tendons along with the reciprocal joints of the hock and stifle, form a reciprocal apparatus that forces the hock and stifle to flex and extend in unison.
+The medial patellar ligament latches over an enlargement on the femur to "lock" the patella ("kneecap") in place, preventing flexion in the stifle and (via the reciprocal apparatus) the hock.

-Cattle have a stay apparatus which allows them to rest individual limbs, but cattle generally do not sleep standing up.
+Cattle have a stay apparatus which allows them to rest individual limbs, but generally do not sleep standing up.

 Anatomical structures important in the stay apparatus include:

-The suspensory apparatus, including the superficial and deep digital flexor tendons along with the proximal and distal check ligaments.
-The distal sesamoidean ligaments run from the sesamoid bones to the two pastern bones.